 Choose Your Mailbox

-In addition to the box itself, the only other tools needed for this project are a drill with a small bit, as well as a spade bit for creating the entrance to the house.
+In addition to the box itself, the only other tools needed for this project are a drill with a small bit, as well as a spade bit for creating the entrance to the house, and sandpaper for smoothing rough edges.

 Prepare the Mailbox